-These policies cover common risks faced by septic tank cleaning companies.
+These insurance policies cover common risks of working on septic systems.

-General liability insurance protects septic tank cleaning companies against basic third-party risks, such as a client tripping over equipment and being injured or damage to a client's lawn.
+A general liability policy protects septic tank cleaning companies against basic third-party risks, such as a customer who trips over a hose and files a lawsuit.

-A business owner's policy (BOP) is a cost-effective way for a septic company to purchase general liability insurance and commercial property insurance together.
+A business owner's policy (BOP) is a cost-effective way for a septic company to purchase general liability coverage and commercial property insurance together.

 Commercial umbrella insurance boosts the policy limits on a septic company's general liability, commercial auto, and employer's liability insurance.

-Janitorial bonds are a type of surety bond that protect your clients against financial loss if an employee at your septic tank cleaning company steals their property or money.
+Janitorial bonds are a type of surety bond.
+They protect your clients against financial loss if an employee at your septic service company steals from them.